portela824/portela824/README.md

 <h1 align="left">Hi👋, I'm José G. Portela</h1>

 ###
 Biostatistician, mathematician, and data analyst passionate about public health, equity, and transforming data into actionable solutions.
 As someone living with epilepsy, I am a lifelong learner with a deep interest in epilepsy-related conditions, data-driven public health topics, and the mathematical concepts that underpin them.
+I'm also intellectually curious beyond my field, with a particular appreciation for historical topics as a lens to understand broader social and scientific contexts.

 ---